 Watershed districts can establish water management districts (WMD) to fund projects under current law (103D).
-The WMD funding option can only be used to collect charges to pay costs for projects initiated under MS 103D.601, 103D.605, 103D.611, or 103D.730.
-To use this funding method, Minnesota law (MS 103D.729) requires that the WMD includes an identification of the area, the amount to be charged, the methods used to determine the charges, and the length of time the WMD is expected to remain in force.
+Effective in 2020, and subject to future changes, to use this funding method, MS 103D.729 requires that the WMD includes an identification of the area, the amount to be charged, the methods used to determine the charges, and the length of time the WMD is expected to remain in force.